opf/openproject/frontend/doc/PLUGINS.md

 The [Costs](https://github.com/finnlabs/openproject-costs/) plugin has both legacy components that are still used by Rails templates as well as an entry module file to register to the Angular frontend.

-Let's take a look at the file structure:
+Let's take a look at the file structure of the costs folder `frontend/`:

 ```
-frontend/
-├── legacy-app
-│   └── components
-│       ├── budget
-│       │   ├── cost-budget-subform.directive.ts
-│       │   └── cost-unit-subform.directive.ts
-│       └── subform
-│           └── cost-subform.directive.ts
-└── module
+module
 ├── main.ts
 └── wp-display
     ├── wp-display-costs-by-type-field.module.ts
     └── wp-display-currency-field.module.ts
 ```

-Anything under `frontend/legacy-app/*` will be symlinked to the core and found by the legacy webpack build.
-Thus, it will be contained in the legacy bundle and can be accessed with the `activate_angular_js`  helper as described in the [legacy documentation](./LEGACY.md).

 The Angular frontend entry point is `frontend/module/main.ts` and should export a `PluginModule` ngModule that looks like the following: